 Most companies have to see a credit score above a certain minimum before they can accept an application, said Johneese Adams, senior vice president of mortgage lending for Arvest’s Township branch.

-Arvest is the largest lender in the Fayetteville area by a wide margin, with around 50 percent of the market share when reported in 2012.
+Arvest is the largest lender in the Fayetteville area by a wide margin, with around 50 percent of the market share when reported in 2012, according to the Northwest Arkansas Business Journal (right??).

 At Arvest, the minimum score is a 620.
 When a client comes to her without a good score, she does her best to point them in the right direction to get their scores back on track.